The State of IT Automation: New Pressures Invite New Opportunities Read Report

 The time for I&O teams to make a change and adopt network automation is now.
 To learn more, download our latest eBook, Trapped In Time: 3 NetOps Practices to Modernize ASAP.

-About the Author, Brinda Sreedhar:
+About the author, Brinda Sreedhar:

-Brinda Sreedhar, Director of Product Marketing at Resolve, has years of experience crafting and powerful and compelling stories on cloud-based products.
+Brinda Sreedhar, Director of Product Marketing at Resolve, has years of experience crafting powerful and compelling stories on cloud-based products.
 She enjoys being a part of companies that lead the space with innovative, category-creating products.